davidmallasen/llvm-xposit/README.md

         ../llvm
 cmake --build . --target install -j`nproc`
 ~~~

-3. Add the Xposit clang compiler to your path.
+3. Add the RISC-V gcc and Xposit clang compilers to your path.
 Add this in your `.bashrc` if you want it persistent.
 ~~~
+export XPOSIT_GCC_INSTALL_DIR="/path/to/dir"
 export XPOSIT_INSTALL_DIR="/path/to/dir"
+export PATH="$PATH:$XPOSIT_GCC_INSTALL_DIR/bin"
 export PATH="$PATH:$XPOSIT_INSTALL_DIR/bin"
 ~~~